 7. GoPro HERO5 Black

-If you can afford the GoPro Hero 5, there’s just no reason NOT to get it.
-It’s bar-none, the best action camera you can get.
-It has the highest quality video, the highest quality pictures (including the ability to shoot RAW), and even audio that’s decent.
-If you can spend this much on an action camera, the GoPro Hero 5 is the way to go.
+If you can’t afford the GoPro Hero 6 Black, it’s older brother is a great way to go.
+It’s bar-none, the second best action camera you can get.
+It has excellent quality video, and superb pictures (including the ability to shoot RAW-esque photos), and even audio that’s decent (some people say it’s better than Hero 6 Black’s audio).
+If your budget is somewhat limited, the GoPro Hero 5 is a great alternative to the 6.

-That said, you are paying for the best footage quality and audio quality, but this is not to say it’s ten times better or even twice as good as its competitors.
-Considering you can get the Yi camera (number three on this list) for half the price, what are you really paying for?
-Certainly this is justified if you want and need a simple experience and don’t want to worry about processing footage; the GoPro ecosystem is the most developed of any action camera.
+The GoPro Hero 5 Black is a great way to go if you want a simple experience and don’t want to worry about processing footage; the GoPro ecosystem is the most developed of any action camera.
 If you need waterproof housing out of the box and want an LCD screen on the back, then these are two other features that justify the price tag.

 - Audio is best in its class and praised by users